JDI-company/Smart-Phone-for-Ninja-Forms/README.txt

 === Smart Phone Addon for Ninja Forms ===
-Contributors: @yaroslavborodii, @max10110
+Contributors: yaroslavborodii, max10110
 Donate link: https://jdi.company
-Tags: ninja form, ninja form Smart Phone Addon, SPN, ninja form intlTelInput, intlTelInput, ninja form addon Requires at least: 4.0
+Tags: Smart Phone Addon, Ninja Forms, SPN, intlTelInput, International Telephone Input Requires at least: 4.0
 Tested up to: 6.1.1
-Stable tag: 1.0.0
+Stable tag: 1.0.2
-License: GPLv2 or later
+License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
+Requires PHP: 7.0

 This plugin is an addon to the Ninja Forms plugin.
-It uses third part integration called intlTelInput.
-It's free absolutely.
+It adds a flag dropdown to any input, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.

 == Description ==

 It adds a flag dropdown to any input, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.

 The Smart Phone is an addon to the Ninja Forms plugin.
 We use third part integration called <a href="https://github.com/jackocnr/intl-tel-input">intlTelInput</a>.

 It's free absolutely.

 == Installation ==